pharris0330/Machine-Learning-Census-SDG-GDP/README.md

 # AdaBoost and Random Forest Regression of GDP and sustainable development goals

 ## Project Summary
-This report explains how I constructed a regression model to to conduct an analysis of indicators and determine the strength of those feautures to predict economic/SDG gsuccess with the ultimate goal of using the findings to improve local communities.
+This report explains how I constructed a regression model to conduct an analysis of economic success indicators to determine the strength of feautures.
+The project will use machine learning to predict economic/sustainable development goal success with the ultimate goal of using the findings to improve local communities.

 Tasks performed in this repo include:
 - Webscraping Census data and collecting Bereau of Economic Analysis data